ta3ag/lbd/docs/BackendTutorial/source/backendstructure.rst

   def : Pat<(i32 imm:$imm),
             (ORi (LUi (HI16 imm:$imm)), (LO16 imm:$imm))>;

-The Cpu0AnalyzeImmediate.cpp written in recursive and a little complicate in logic.
+The Cpu0AnalyzeImmediate.cpp written in recursive with a little complicate in logic.
 Anyway, the recursive skills is used in the front end compile book, you should fimiliar with it.
 Instead tracking the code, listing the stack size and the instructions